KhronosGroup/glTF/specification/README.md

 Any node can define a local space transformation either by supplying a `matrix` property, or any of `translation`, `rotation`, and `scale`  properties (also known as *TRS properties*).

-In the example below, `node-Box03` is defines non-default rotation and scale.
+In the example below, `node-Box03` is defines non-default rotation and translation.

     "node-Box03": {
         "children": [